chkp-dhouari/SourceGuard/README.md

 > ./sourceguard-cli

-Note: in order to scan Docker container images, you will need to save docker images in a .tar file
+Note: in order to scan Docker container images, you will need to save docker images in a .tar file In the example below, i am scanning a F5 networks container image that i downloaded from Docker hub..

 ```
 dean:sourceguard dasig$ docker images